 - Develop an awareness of what it is to be an amateur athlete that is both gracious and respectful to their community;

 - Create an environment in which they may discover new friendships and find role models;

-- Guide students towards learning new skills and disciplines, and spread the foundations of mountain bike racing across the U.S.;
+- Guide students towards learning new skills and disciplines, and spread the foundations of mountain biking across the U.S.;

-- Foster a responsible attitude toward the use of trails and wilderness;
+- Foster a responsible attitude toward the use of trails and our wild lands;

-- Promote the value of cycling to our community as a mode of transportation and as a life long sport.
+- Promote the value of cycling to our community as positive to physical and mental health, a mode of transportation and as a life long sport.